DaveParillo/intermediate-cpp/_sources/pointers/free-store.rst

 blocks of memory.
 Keeping track of all this memory and when it should be freed can be labor intensive.
 Moreover, the consequences of an error are high: program crash or corrupted data.

+Given that memory management is such a problem, does the STL provide any resources to help solve it?

+Yes.

 The C++ Standard Template Library provides a family of classes to help solve these problems.
 They are all contained in the header ``<memory>``